edmundchong/Inventor/Touchscreen arena/Electronics Guide/Lick Spout/README.md

 ## Setup and Usage

 1. **Upload the Sketch**: Once you've connected the CAP118 sensor to your arduino, use the Arduino IDE to upload the provided sketch to your board.
-2. **Serial Monitor**: Open the Serial Monitor at a baud rate of 9600.
+2. **Serial Monitor**: Open the Serial Monitor and set baud rate of 9600.
 You can then enter the following commands:
-   - **0-7**: Adjust sensitivity.
+   - **0-7**: Adjust sensitivity (higher number = lower sensitivity).
+Start by setting sensitivity to **6**, and adjust as needed.
    - **-1**: Reset the sensor and reapply configurations.
-3. **Touch Detection**: As you touch the sensor inputs, the Serial Monitor will display the touched channels, and the corresponding LEDs on the sensor will light up.
+3. **Touch Detection**: As you touch the spout, the Serial Monitor will display the touched channel (should be C8), and the corresponding LED on the sensor will light up.

+**!
+If the LED is constantly on, unplug the arduino and connect it again.
+Make sure breadboard is on a non-conductive surface, and that the sensitivity isn't too high (aka a lower command number on serial monitor) !**